behzad89/netcdf_to_parquet/README.md

 docker build -t jua_env:0.0.1 .
 ```
 ### Running container
-The script can run directly or inside the container using the foolowing code.
+The script can run directly or inside the container using the following code.

 ```
 docker run --rm -it \